Salamata4255/Tip-Calculator/README.md

 ## Notes

-This is my iOS application.
+This is my first iOS application.

 ## License